Lillian Oppenheimer: Starting paper folding

 At a family meeting c.
 1950, (Note: The exact date is not known.
 Nick Robinson wrote that it was "about 1953".)
-Kruskal was introduced to origami by the stepfather of her son Martin's wife, who showed them the Flapping Bird, an origami model which flapped its wings when its tail was pulled.
-Kruskal asked him how to make one, but he said he lacked the capacity to teach her.
-In 1953, Kruskal was invited by her cousin-in-law Judy Oppenheimer to attend one of the adult education classes at The New School for Social Research for something to do after her husband's death.
-Judy had just married the son of Harry Centennial Oppenheimer (1889–1962), one of the directors.
+Lillian Kruskal was reintroduced to paper folding by Isaac Kramer, the stepfather of her daughter-in-law.
+(Note: Kramer's wife was the mother of Laura Kruskal, the wife of Lillian's son, Martin David Kruskal.
+Laura's mother remarried after her first husband died.)
+Kramer made for them the Flapping Bird, a model which flapped its wings when its tail was pulled.
+Kruskal asked Kramer how to make her own Flapping Bird, but he said that he lacked the ability to teach it to others.